cjl248/clarity-frontend-react/README.md

 <br>

 ## Features
-- Video search using the YouTube API that lets the use find guided meditations, mindfulness teachers, calming music and more.
+- Video search using the YouTube API that lets the use find guided meditations, mindfulness teachers, calming music and more
-- Allows users to chose a personally inspiring picture/quote combination on their landing that persists through pageUnsplash API and an inspiration quote API.
+- Allows users to chose a personally inspiring picture/quote combination on their landing that persists through pageUnsplash API and an inspiration quote API
-- CRUD-eneabled journaling that updates optimistically and persists through the backend.
+- CRUD-eneabled journaling that updates optimistically and persists through the backend
-- Widget for recording and tracking timed meditation sessions of different lengths.
+- Widget for recording and tracking timed meditation sessions of different lengths

 ## Tech Stack
 <h3>This web app makes use of the following: </h3>